gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
--	loosening, deepening stabilization, or early recovery inside the persisted second-arc weaker relational plateau
+-	crossing or non-crossing from a loosening second-arc weaker relational plateau into clearer independent separation

 This will let the triad be tested on:
--	whether the persisted second-arc plateau behaves like a true lower-order persistence state (memory-bearing state)
--	whether it loosens faster toward clearer independent separation than the first weaker plateau did
+-	whether the loosening second-arc plateau fully tips into clearer independent separation
--	whether it stabilizes more deeply as a transformed residual organization
+-	whether residual transformed organization still delays that crossing
--	whether it begins reopening toward fresh weak relational recovery sooner than expected
+-	whether temporary re-stabilization of the weakened lower-order state is still possible
--	whether coherence can distinguish among downgraded persistence, downgraded decay, and downgraded early re-softening
+-	whether coherence can distinguish among downgraded erosion, downgraded re-stabilization, and full transition into clearer independent separation